agrimetrics/api-examples/README.md

 This repository has four main directories of examples and tutorials.

+## CropLens AI Examples
+[Notebook](./croplens-ai-examples/croplens_ai.ipynb) demonstrating how to use Agrimetrics GraphQL API to obtain crop predictions.

 ## Field Explorer Examples

 [Examples](./field-explorer-examples/README.md) of how to use Python to access Agrimetrics' REST APIs.
 These